 Moody vintage blooms Great Fosters wedding

-For the wedding ceremony, Janelle and her dad arrived in style at St Judes’ Church in Englefield Green, a gorgeous church with a really intimate feel.
+For the wedding ceremony, Janelle and her dad arrived in style at St Judes’ Church in Englefield Green, a very pretty church with a really intimate feel.
 As the church is so tall and has such a narrow wedding aisle, we focused our attention on dressing the area where Janelle and Alaistair would stand during the ceremony.
 We created two amazingly grand vintage style urn displays with tall delphiniums, inky blue and ivory blush hydrangeas, lots of roses, scented stocks and textural foliage.

 Sprigs of rosemary were used to dress the napkins, and we used succulents on the top table napkins.
 The wedding cake was a beautiful naked cake decorated with berries, fruit, figs and orange slices, placed on a wooden log base and dressed with trailing ferns.